IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A few new music tracks, including one for Cratrosity (thanks again Rijam!)

--Many items have been given an equip sprite, Various Resprites, added many missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!
-(Debug SwampWall to fix Dank Shrines, normally not accessible)
+-Many items have been given an equip sprite, Various Resprites, added many missing sprites, and smaller improvements;  such as enjoying a far better looking Jackpot with glowing coins!
+(Debug SwampWall to fix Dank Shrines, normally not accessible, access via cheatsheet)

 --Changed: